nicm42/100-days-of-code-v2/log3.md

 **Day 85: 6th July 2021**
 The watch list has now gone down a lot.
 I realised the one I started yesterday was just watching someone follow documentation and I got the idea.
 So I watched one about TypeScript with Node and Express.
 Which gave me the gist and I'll have to check specifics for what I want to do when I come to use it.

+**Day 86: 7th July 2021**
+I've finally finished my watch list!
+The final one was about testing in React, but I was pleased to find out that I knew all of that.
+So I think I am finally getting Jest and Testing Library after all!
+I also discovered that GitKraken doesn't work with private repos in the free version.
+Since I need to learn Git on command line anyway, I tried it in there.
+And got into trouble because it eventually turned out that my private SSH key had the wrong permissions.
+And when I fixed it I couldn't remember my password, so I had to set up new keys.
+The weird thing is that GitKraken says it's not using SSH, but GitHub says that GitKraken has used SSH recently.
+Although if it had, I'd have thought it would have complained about the permissions too.
+So I don't know.
+It works, so I'm not touching it.